boldbi/boldbi-terraform-scripts/README.md

 ![Terraform Validate](./images/terraform-validate.png)

 ### Step 6: Apply the Terraform Script
-Execute the following command to apply the Terraform script:
+Execute the following command to apply the Terraform script.
+When prompted, type "yes" to approve the resource creation.
 ```sh
 terraform apply
 ```